Duchy of Pomerania: Rural settlement

 Before the Ostsiedlung, Pomerania was rather sparsely settled.
-Around 1200, a relatively dense population could be found on the islands of Rügen, Usedom and Wollin, around the burghs of Stettin, Köslin, Pyritz (Pyritzer Weizacker) and Stargard, around the Persante river (Kolberg area), the lower Peene river, and between Schlawe and the Leba valley.
+Around 1200, a relatively dense population could be found on the islands of Rügen, Usedom and Wolin, around the burghs of Szczecin, Koszalin, Pyrzyce and Stargard, around the Parsęta river (Kołobrzeg area), the lower Peene river, and between Sławno and the Leba valley.
 Largely unsettled were the hilly regions and the woods in the South.
 The 12th century warfare, especially the Danish raids, depopulated many areas of Pomerania and caused severe population drops in others (e.g. Usedom).
-At the turn to the 13th century, only isolated German settlements existed, e.g. Hohenkrug and other German villages, and the merchant's settlement near the Stettin burgh.
+At the turn to the 13th century, only isolated German settlements existed, e.g. Hohenkrug (Struga) and other German villages, and the merchant's settlement near the Szczecin burgh.
 In contrast, the monasteries were almost exclusively run by Germans and Danes.

 Massive German settlement started in the first half of the 13th century.
 Ostsiedlung was a common process at this time in all Central Europe and was largely run by the nobles and monasteries to increase their income.
 Also, the settlers were expected to finish and secure the conversion of the non-nobles to Christianity.
 In addition, the Danes withdrew from most of Pomerania in 1227, leaving the duchy vulnerable to their expansive neighbors, especially Mecklenburg, Brandenburg, and Henry I of Silesia.

-Germans, at this early stage (before 1240), were often settled in frontier regions, such as the mainland part of the Principality of Rugia (after prince Jaromar I granted Eldena Abbey the right to call in settlers in 1209), Circipania, the lands of Loitz (administered semi-independently by Detlev of Gadebush), the Uckermark, the lands of Kolbatz Abbey and Bahn (which later was granted to the Knights Templar), and the area north of the Warthe and along the lower Oder river.
+Germans, at this early stage (before 1240), were often settled in frontier regions, such as the mainland part of the Principality of Rugia (after prince Jaromar I granted Eldena Abbey the right to call in settlers in 1209), Circipania, the lands of Loitz (administered semi-independently by Detlev of Gadebush), the Uckermark, the lands of Kołbacz Abbey and Bahn (Banie) (which later was granted to the Knights Templar), and the area north of the Warta and along the lower Oder river.
 However, in many of these frontiers, German settlement did not hinder the advance of Pomerania's neighbors.

 Germans were placed under a different law than Slavs.
 While those were unfree (except for the nobles), did not own the soil they cultivated, and were to serve the nobility, the opposite was true for the Germans.